 Unfortunately, the process of electrolysis is not an immediate one.
 Why is this a problem?
 Just ask anyone who lives near the ocean or in an area where icy roads are regularly salted, and they’ll tell you just how corrosive salt can be.
 Salt attacks metals in particular, breaking them down and causing corrosion and rust.

-While this isn’t much of an issue for pools that are typically made from concrete, plaster, or tile, your hot tub has a lot more components that are susceptible to damage.
+While this isn’t much of an issue for pools that are typically made from concrete, plaster, or tile, your hot tub has many more components that are susceptible to damage.
 You will need to regularly wipe down your heaters, jet bearings, pump seals, and any other exposed metal parts and accents (yes, even stainless steel) to avoid costly repairs.

 Oh, and do you have young children that love to splash?
 Saltwater can damage plants and bleach deck boards over time, so you’ll want to hose off those areas after use as well.